An introduction to 2d conformal field theory: Entanglement entropy

-However, it is also possible for a system to be in a statistical ensemble of different state vectors: For example, there may be a 50\% probability that the state vector is $| \psi_1 \rangle$ and a 50\% chance that the state vector is $| \psi_2 \rangle$.
-This system would be in a \textbf{mixed state}.
-The density matrix $\rho_{\text{tot}}$ is especially useful for mixed states, because any state, pure or mixed, can be characterized by a single density matrix.
+A quantum system with a state vector $|\psi\rangle$ is referred to as a \textbf{pure state}.
+However, a system can also exist in a statistical ensemble of different state vectors.
+For example, there might be a 50\% probability that the state vector is $|\psi_1\rangle$ and a 50\% probability that it is $|\psi_2\rangle$.
+Such a system is in a \textbf{mixed state}.
+The density matrix $\rho_{\text{tot}}$ is particularly useful for describing mixed states, as it characterizes any state, whether pure or mixed, using a single matrix.

-A density matrix $\rho_{\text{tot}}$ is a matrix that describes the statistical state of a system in quantum mechanics.
-For instance, the density matrix in the canonical ensemble of a system with Hamiltonian $H$ and temperature $T$ is
+The density matrix $\rho_{\text{tot}}$ describes the statistical state of a system in quantum mechanics.
+For instance, in the canonical ensemble for a system with Hamiltonian $H$ and temperature $T$, the density matrix is given by

 Note that we always normalize $\Tr_{\cH_{\text{tot}}} \rho_{\text{tot}}$.
 Then, the entropy can be expressed in terms of the density matrix \be S=\frac{E-F}{T}=\frac{- 1}{\cZ} \left( \operatorname {Tr}_{\mathcal {H}_{\textrm{tot}}} \left[ \beta H e^{- \beta H} \right] + Z \log Z \right)=-\rho_{\text{tot}} \log \rho_{\text{tot}} \ee which is called \textbf{von Neumann entropy}.